ELPAC Event Opportunities

 This section of the English Language Proficiency Assessments for California (ELPAC) Web site provides information about the various opportunities for California educators to participate in activities for the ELPAC.
 Information will be updated throughout the coming months.
 Please check back often for the latest educator opportunities information.

-ETS, in partnership with the Sacramento County Office of Education (SCOE), will convene and assist with a series of ELPAC meetings related to Speaking and Writing Range Finding, and Standard Setting.
-At the Range Finding meetings, selected California educators will score student Speaking or Writing responses and identify anchor responses for the Summative Assessment and Initial Assessment training materials.
-At the Standard Setting meeting, the goal is to collect Summative Assessment cut score recommendations from California educators.
+ETS, in partnership with the Sacramento County Office of Education (SCOE), will convene and assist with a series of ELPAC meetings related to Speaking and Writing range finding, and item development.
+At the Range Finding meetings, selected California educators will score student Speaking or Writing responses and identify anchor responses for the Summative and Initial ELPAC training materials.
+At the Item Writer Training meeting and the Content, Bias and Sensitivity Review Panel meetings, the goal is to develop new items for future versions of the ELPAC.

 Application Instructions and Qualifications